yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 ## Extra step:

 The modification I added since we had extra time was a basic microphone circuit.
 This was done before realizing this is very similar to the next lab.
 Regardless, I guess we are ahead of the game.
 [AUDIO CIRCUIT FILE]
 The way the circuit works is as follows.
 The signal starts at the microphone.
 One leg of the microphone is pulled up to 5 volts through a resistor, the other is set to ground.
 When sound hits the microphone the microphone alternates the voltage on its pulled up leg as a direct representation of the sound.
 I then isolate the AC component  by passing it through a capacitor.
 This signal then goes to the noninverting side of an LM358 op amp.
 In this case we use a 25k resistor and a 50 ohm resistor to amplify by a factor of 501.
 [waveform picture]
 If we left it like this we would have a detectable signal.
 Unfortunately this signal would vary between about +-2.5 volts, so we add a dc offset through two 1k resistors to the noninverting input of the op amp.
 I also added a capacitor in line with the 50 ohms resistor to make it so the dc offset is not amplified.
 I then fed this signal to the analog input of the Arduino Uno.
 This signal is sampled at a rate of 9.5kHz until 128 samples are collected.
-The way I have it currently setup it can easily detect a signal anywhere between 400hz and 4.25khz.
+The way I have it currently setup it can easily detect a signal anywhere between 100hz and 4.25khz.
 I had to “detach” the servos while sampling or else the PWM interrupts would interfere with sampling.
 [VIDEO OF IT WOKRING]
 From there frequency of the whistle is used to control whether the robot is moving straight, turning, or stopped, depending on how high the frequency is.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ufud2p73alA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>